MolotovCherry/Native-Memory-Scripter/README.md

 Native Memory Scripter is a plugin which allows you to create a native plugin by writing Python scripts.
 This saves a lot of time and makes the process of native plugin dev a lot easier.

+# Modders
+If you'd like to write a native mod script, see the documentation [here](https://molotovcherry.github.io/Native-Memory-Scripter/)

 # Building

 1. Follow instructions in `lib` folder and read the README there to finish setting up `libmem`